MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/harden-update-ad-fs-pingfederate.md

  - Configuration of PingFederate scenarios through the Connect Sync wizard may not work

 >[!NOTE]
 > If you’re unable to upgrade by the deadline, you can restore the impacted functionalities by upgrading to the latest version.
-However, you would lose the ability to configurate ADFS and PingFederate during the time period between April 7, 2025 and when you upgrade.
+However, you would **lose the ability to configurate AD FS and PingFederate** during the time period between **April 7, 2025 and when you upgrade**.

 ### Minimum version